 Judith Heumann was born in Philadelphia, Pennsylvania, on December 18, 1947.
 Her parents had both left Germany and come to the United States in their teens, as Hitler was coming into power.
 Heumann’s father, Werner, was sent by himself at age fourteen to live with an uncle in Brooklyn; his three brothers jointed him later.
 Heumann’s maternal grandparents sent her mother, Ilse, age twelve and an only child, by herself to Chicago, where she lived with a relative she had never met.
 Both became orphans because of the Holocaust.

-Judy and her brothers Joey and Ricky, grew up in Brooklyn.
+Judy and her brothers Joey and Ricky grew up in Brooklyn.
 When she was eighteen months old, Heumann contracted polio.
 She was in an iron lung for three months and in and out of the hospital for three years.
-As a result of the polio, Heumann became a quadriplegic and uses a wheelchair for mobility.
-She has never wished that she did not have a disability (Being Heumann xi).
+As a result of the polio, Heumann became a quadriplegic and used a wheelchair for mobility.
+She never wished that she did not have a disability (Being Heumann xi).

 When Heumann was five, her mother took her to register for kindergarten, but the principal refused to allow her to attend school.
 “Judy is a fire hazard,” he said (Being Heumann 8).
 As a result, Heumann did not attend school until she was nine.
 Until then, she received two-and-a-half hours of home instruction a week.
 A teacher was sent to the Heumann home once a week for an hour and once for an hour and a half, and her parents were given no materials to supplement her instruction.
 “The idea that I could learn anything meaningful in two and a half hours of instruction a week was, of course, ludicrous,” Heumann wrote in her memoir, “although Mrs. Campfield was a nice woman and I did like having someone other than my mother teaching me” (Being Heumann 9).